 Heart murmurs in dogs are extra vibrations or sounds in the heart that come from abnormal blood flow.
 A heart murmur is not a condition on its own, but rather a symptom of an underlying condition.

-This doesn’t necessarily correlate to the severity of the underlying cause of the heart murmur.
-Vets also classify heart murmurs based on the location of strongest intensity and the pattern that the vibrations follow.
+The grade doesn’t necessarily correlate to the severity of the underlying cause of the heart murmur.
+Vets also classify them based on the location of strongest intensity and the pattern that the vibrations follow.

 Symptoms Of Heart Murmur In Dogs

 Not all heart murmurs in dogs result in apparent symptoms.
-Some heart murmurs are completely benign and disappear with time.
+Some are completely benign and disappear with time.

-However, many heart murmurs are associated with heart disease.
-If you see the signs of heart disease accompanied by a heart murmur, then you should consult your veterinarian immediately.
+However, many others are associated with heart disease.
+If you see the signs of heart disease accompanied by a heart murmur, then you must consult your vet immediately.

 Here are a few signs of heart disease that may appear along with a heart murmur: